slsa-framework/slsa/README.md

-*   **[Available]** Provenance is available to the consumer of the artifact, or to whomever is verifying the policy, and it contains at least the cryptographic hash of the aritfact, the identity of the system that performed the build, and the top-level source repository (i.e. the one containing the build script).
+*   **[Available]** Provenance is available to the consumer of the artifact, or to whomever is verifying the policy, and it contains at least the cryptographic hash of the artifact, the identity of the system that performed the build, and the top-level source repository (i.e. the one containing the build script).
 *   **[Tamper Resistant]** The build platform generates the provenance and the